Effie Hoffman Rogers: Early life and education

 Effie Louise Hoffman was born in Ohio, May 13, 1853/55.
 (Note: According to Willard & Livermore (1893), Effie was born in Jackson, Ohio, May 13, 1855.
 According to Reeves (1914) and Brigham (1915), Effie was born in Jackson, Ohio, May 13, 1853.
 According to Effie's obituary in The Oskaloosa Herald (1918), she was born in Athens, Ohio, May 13, 1855.)
 She was the only daughter of Dr. David Allen Hoffman, who for 61 years, was a physician engaged in active practice.
 He was the son of Daniel Hoffman, who was a member of the Ohio Senate for a number of years, and whose wife was Julia James, born on James Island, above Parkersburg, West Virginia, in 1800.
-Dr. Hoffman was educated at the Ohio University, and received his medical degree at the Western Reserve College, Cleverland, from which he graduated with honors in 1847.
+Dr. Hoffman was educated at the Ohio University, and received his medical degree at the Western Reserve College, Cleveland, from which he graduated with honors in 1847.
 He died January 12, 1908.
 He was married to Emily Smith at Logan, Ohio, 1848.
 She was educated at the Female Seminary at Putnam County, Ohio.
 She was the daughter of John Adams Smith and Mary Emluch, whose father served in the Revolutionary War.
 Dr. and Mrs. Hoffman came to Oskaloosa in 1861.
 Effie had three brothers: Edgar, John, and Ripley.
 In 1861, the family moved to Iowa and settled in Oskaloosa.

 Rogers received her education in the public schools.
 In the fall of 1869, she entered the Female Seminary at Mount Pleasant, Iowa, graduating in 1872 with the degree Bachelor of Philosophy.
 Rogers was socially prominent among the young people of her day.